kibebr/sdl-to-wasm-games/README.md

-## C to WASM games
+## sdl-to-wasm-games
-a compilation of games built with C and SDL compiled to WebAssembly through [Emscripten](https://emscripten.org/).
+A compilation of games built with C and SDL compiled to WebAssembly through [Emscripten](https://emscripten.org/).